This episode is titled “In the Low Countries.”

 The next governor was Don Juan de Austria, an illegitimate son of Charles V, so half-brother of Philip II.
 Although he was one of the most admired military heroes in Christendom for his defeat of the Turks at the Battle of Lepanto, he was not allowed to enter Brussels until he’d agreed to the stipulations of the Pacification of Ghent.
 But Philip II would not give up the struggle.
 A new army was sent into the region, and once again the southern provinces abandoned the struggle.
 Then the northern provinces, against the advice of William of Orange, formed a separate league for the defense of their faith and freedom.

 The struggle dragged on for years.
 Though they were firmly in control of the south, the Spanish could not conquer the north.
 In 1580, Philip Il issued a proclamation promising a reward of 25,000 crowns and a title of nobility to anyone who would kill William the Sly.
-William & his supporters responded with a formal declaration of independence.
-3 years later, after several unsuccessful attempts, an assassin on a quest for the reward was able to kill William.
+William and his supporters responded with a formal declaration of independence.
+Three years later, after several unsuccessful attempts, an assassin on a quest for the reward was able to kill William.
 And once again, Philip proved untrue to his promise, at first refusing to pay the reward, then paying only a portion of it.

 Philip hoped William’s death would put an end to the rebellion.
-But William’s 19 year old son Maurice, proved to be a better general than his father, and led his troops in several victorious campaigns.
+But William’s nineteen year old son Maurice, proved to be a better general than his father, and led his troops in several victorious campaigns.